What are My Responsibilities to Employees as an Employer?

 Employer and Employee Responsibilities to Each Other

 When you hire your first employees, you have some responsibilities to that employee, and to all future employees, relating to compensation.
-These responsibilities are codified under federal laws:
+These responsibilities are codified under federal, state, and local laws:

 Reporting to Employees

 Along with each paycheck, you must provide employees with a statement showing gross pay, deductions and withholding, and net pay for the pay period and the year to date.

 You must provide employees with a yearly statement of earnings, withholding, and deductions, no later than the end of January of the next year.
 This statement is a W-2 Statement of Earnings.

 Some states have more strict requirements for paying employees.
 Check with your state labor department for more on your state's labor laws.